OmniFM: Toward Modality-Robust and Task-Agnostic Federated Learning for Heterogeneous Medical Imaging¶

 -

-Goal: (1) Can a unified FL pipeline be constructed that is reusable across tasks?
-(2) When tasks are fixed but modalities are heterogeneous, can stable optimization behavior be maintained?
+Goal: (1) Can a unified FL pipeline be constructed that is reusable across different tasks?
+(2) Can stable optimization behavior be maintained when tasks are fixed but modalities are heterogeneous?

 -

-Key Insight: A frequency-domain insight—low-frequency spectral components across different modalities exhibit strong cross-modal consistency, encoding modality-invariant anatomical structural information.
-This property can bridge representational gaps between modalities.
+Key Insight: Frequency Domain Insights—low-frequency spectral components of different modalities exhibit strong cross-modal consistency, encoding modality-invariant anatomical structures.
+Utilizing this can bridge representation gaps between modalities.

 -